KhronosGroup/Khronosdotorg/api/openglsc/bluebox.md

 *   The OpenGL SC 2.0 core API specification and header file are in the [OpenGL SC API Registry](http://www.khronos.org/registry/glsc/)
 *   Leave a comment on the OpenGL SC 2.0 feedback thread on the [Khronos forums](https://forums.khronos.org/showthread.php/13049-Official-OpenGL-SC-2-0-feedback)

+NOTE: The current API definition and header are **not** MISRA-C compliant.
+This was a deliberate choice in order for code to be compatible with OpenGL ES 2.0, which OpenGL SC 2.0 is based on.
+If this, or any other safety compliance of the API is an issue for you, please [get in contact with us](https://www.khronos.org/about/technical-support/).

 ## OpenGL SC 1.0

 The Safety Critical Profile for OpenGL is defined to meet the unique requirements of the for safety-critical applications such as avionics and automotive instrumentation displays.
 OpenGL SC 1.0 removes functionality from [OpenGL ES 1.0](https://www.khronos.org/opengles/1_X) to minimize implementation and safety certification costs.
 It also adds functionality, such as display lists, that are required to support legacy and auto-generated display applications in safety critical markets.